 It’s not abnormal to experience heartburn after a heavy meal every once in a while.
 But if you’re experiencing the burning on a regular basis, more than once a week, then you may have gastroesophageal reflux disease (GERD).
-The specialists at Colorado Gastroenterology, with offices in Denver, Aurora, and Golden, can diagnose and treat any condition that affects your digestive tract, including GERD.
+The specialists at Colorado Gastroenterology, with offices in Denver and Aurora, can diagnose and treat any condition that affects your digestive tract, including GERD.
 For a comprehensive evaluation, call the office today.

 Gastroesophageal reflux disease (GERD) is a digestive condition in which the acid from your stomach refluxes up into your esophagus, which can cause irritation and damage to the delicate tissue.